flyteorg/flyte/rsts/community/contribute.rst

    FLYTECTL_CONFIG=/home/ubuntu/.flyte/config-sandbox.yaml

    # Step3: The kubeconfig will be automatically copied to the user's main kubeconfig (default is `/.kube/config`) with "flyte-sandbox" as the context name.
    # Check that we can access the K3s cluster.
-Verify that Postgres and Minio are running.
+Verify that postgres and minio are running.
    kubectl get pod -n flyte
    # NAME                                                  READY   STATUS    RESTARTS   AGE
    # flyte-sandbox-docker-registry-85745c899d-dns8q        1/1     Running   0          5m